funcool/clojure.jdbc/docs/install.rst

     [be.niwi/clj.jdbc "0.1.0-beta1"]

-Graddle
+Gradle
 -------

-If you are using graddle, this is a dependency line for graddle dsl:
+If you are using gradle, this is a dependency line for gradle dsl:

 .. code-block:: groovy